 The symptoms in liver cancer differ depending upon the type of cancer.
 Though the most common indicators include Loss of appetite, sudden weight loss, liver swelling, jaundice, itching, vomiting, abdominal pain to name a few.

 Liver cancer diognasis

-The tests that are used for diagnosis include angiography, laparoscopy, alpha fetoprotein blood test, biopsy test and imaging tests like ultrasound, magnetic resonance imaging and more.
+The tests that are used for diagnosis include angiography, laparoscopy, alpha-fetoprotein blood test, biopsy test, and imaging tests like ultrasound, magnetic resonance imaging, and more.
 Though, it is very difficult to diagnose liver cancer at an early stage.

 The most common risk factors associated with Liver cancer include Cirrhosis, Diabetes, Hereditary liver diseases, Obesity, Aflatoxins, Alcohol consumption., hereditary liver diseases to name a few.

-The treatment depends on the diagnosis that includes the type of liver cancer, its stage and the patient as well.
-The various treatments generally include liver transplant, surgery, alcohol injection, targeted drug therapy, radiation therapy and more.
+The treatment depends on the diagnosis that includes the type of liver cancer, its stage, and the patient as well.
+The various treatments generally include liver transplant, surgery, alcohol injection, targeted drug therapy, radiation therapy, and more.

-Everything boils down to maintaining a healthy lifestyle when it comes to prevention of illnesses and conditions.
+Everything boils down to maintaining a healthy lifestyle when it comes to the prevention of illnesses and conditions.
 Eating a balanced diet and regular exercise is the best way to prevent the occurrence besides regular health checkups after a certain age.